wp-plugins/music-store/readme.txt

 **Sale Statistics**

 When a sale takes place, a notification email is sent to the Music Store administrator.
 However, sales can also be reviewed in Sales Reports.
-To do this, go to the stores' setup page: "Settings / Music Store" and once there, open the section "Sales Reports" (screenshot-7)
+To do this, go to the stores' setup page: "Settings / Music Store" and once there, open the section "Sales Reports" (screenshot-8)

 The Reports section allows you to filter sales reports over a specific period, by default it shows the current day's sales.
-It also shows sales' totals for the selected period and the currency of the sales (screenshot-8)
+It also shows sales' totals for the selected period and the currency of the sales (screenshot-9)

 You can delete a sales report from the list of sales.
-This may be useful in case of a refund granted to a buyer, and allows to keep your sales statistics updated with the actual figures.
+This may be useful in case of a refund granted to a buyer, and allows to keep your sales statistics updated with the actual purchases.

 == Frequently Asked Questions ==

 = Q: Why the sales button don't show? =

 A: First, go to the settings page of music store and be sure the PayPal checkbox is checked, and has defined the seller's email.
-Second, in case of collections, be sure the collection has a price defined and songs assigned.
-Third, in case of songs, be sure the song has a price defined and a audio file assigned.
+Second, in case of collections, be sure the collection has a price defined and songs associated.
+Third, in case of songs, be sure the song has a price defined and a audio file associated.

 = Q: Why the song don't displays on music store? =